LuckyHyena/DnD/tomb_of_annihilation/player_notes/activities_in_Port_Nyanzaru.md

 Characters that are relaxing while out and about in Port Nyanzaru are more likely to stumble across people and things in the city than characters that are in the city to accomplish something.

+### Port Nyanzaru: The Thundering Lizard Tavern
+A character doesn't necessarily need to expend the cost and energy needed to [carouse](#carousing) if they just want to spend the day hanging out in the Thundering Lizard or one of the many other taverns in Port Nyanzaru.
+Unlike when carousing, such characters avoid drawing attention to themselves, don't party with strangers, and try to stay out of any of fights that break out: if they do end up joining a fight then they spent their downtime day [fighting](#fighting) instead of relaxing.

 ### Port Nyanzaru: Public Baths of Sune
 Worshippers of Sune maintain the large public baths that can be found in the market ward of Port Nyanzaru.
 Citizens from every district come to enjoy these open-air baths, and despite the heavy traffic the city is justifiably proud of the cleanliness and quality of the baths.
 Giant rain catchers above the baths capture the daily rainfall of Chult for later use in refreshing the baths.